phawthorne/ki-tutorials/docs/python101.md

 * Follow the appropriate instructions for your operating system [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda) to open a command line window.
     - Windows: open "Anaconda Prompt" from the start menu
         + Run `conda init powershell`.
 This will set up the path variables to work in the PowerShell terminals outside this Anaconda Prompt exe (in particular, this is required to get this working in VSCode).
-    - Mac: open the "Termial" app
+    - Mac: open the "Terminal" app
 * Create a new python environment: type `conda create --name py38 python=3.8` in the command line.
     - An "environment" is a version of python on your computer that has a particular set of packages installed.
 Typically, you can just have one main environment, but sometimes you might have a project that depends on having specific versions of packages that you want to keep separate from your main environment.
 * Activate the environment: type `conda activate py38`.